 1 Introduction

 This is a guide for everyone interested in the AIDOS Lab.
 Whether you are a prospective student or already working with us in any capacity, this guide is here to answer some of the most relevant questions while also providing an overview of what we stand for.
-Most of the contents of this guide pertain to students, but the technical and logistical details are relevant for postdoctoral researchers, visiting scholars, and anyone who interacts with us on a close basis.
+Most of the contents of this guide pertain to students, but they may also be relevant for postdoctoral researchers, visiting scholars, and anyone who interacts with us on a close basis.

 1.1 The origins of this guide